rogiervandergeer/pydargs/README.md

 - Argument names must not collide.
 In the example above, the `Base` class should not contain a field named `config_field_a`.
 - When reading [defaults from a file](#loading-defaults-from-file), the data inside the file may be nested like the dataclasses as well as flat with prefixes.
   E.g. `{"config": {"field_b": "xyz"}` has the same effect as `{"config_field_b": "xyz"}`.
-Pydargs will raise an exception in the case of collisions between these alternatives.
+Pydargs will raise an exception in the case of collisions between keys in alternative formats.

 ## Subparsers